Modern Website - 12 Distinguishing Features

-Modern style means that the page should be in uniform colors, with a clear separation between the primary and accent colors.
+Modern style means that the page should be in uniform colors, with a clear separation between the main and accent color.
 In turn, the elements themselves are devoid of unnecessary decorations (contours, shadows, textures).
-This is most easily seen in any Google service (e.g. Gmail, Google Analytics, Google Search Console) where minimalism is clearly visible.
+This is most easily seen in any Google service (e.g. Gmail, Google Analytics, Google Search Console) where you can clearly see what minimalism is.

-Another feature of a modern website is to put more value on effectively attracting customers through the website.
+Another feature of the modern website is the emphasis on effective customer acquisition through the website.
 All of this is done primarily with the help of CTA buttons, which are designed specifically to direct the audience to a specific place on the page.

-In addition, they improve navigation so that the user does not have to think about where to go next, but rather simply follow the path just laid out by the buttons.
+In addition, they improve navigation so that the user does not have to think about where to go next, but simply follows the path just laid out by the buttons.

-Besides, such buttons are, above all, stand out and pleasing eye.
+In addition, such buttons, above all, stand out and are pleasing to the eye.
 An important role is played by the content on them, which should additionally perform the function of a bait.
 Currently, descriptive solutions work well, where instead of, for example, the single phrase Contact, descriptive equivalents work better:

 - Contact us